AnyChart/docs.anychart.com/Gantt_Chart/Timeline/Scale.md

 chart.getTimeline().scale().fiscalYearStartMonth(2);
 ```

-This setting affects the way how the `"quarter"`, `"semester"`, and `"year"` time units of the scale are calculated.
-By default, the second and third [levels](#level) of the scale represent quarters and years.
-You can see them on the [header](Header):
+This setting affects the way how quarters, semesters, and years are calculated and, consequently, the levels of the [header](Header) representing these units.
+(By default, the second and third levels represent quarters and years.)

 {sample :height 260}GANTT\_Timeline\_Scale\_03{sample}